digitart/CSSkel/README.md

 CSSkel is a fork of [Barebones](https://acahir.github.io/Barebones/) by Steve Acahir.
 Is a simple, responsive boilerplate based off the popular [Skeleton](http://getskeleton.com) project by [Dave Gamache](https://twitter.com/dhg).

-We start to using it for small projects so we appended some basic structures missing and fixed some class names to make it meaningful but short and logic.
+We start using it for small but serious projects so we have to appended some basic structures missing and fixed some class names to make it meaningful but short and logic.

 While there are several other active forks of Skeleton, CSSkel, as in Barebones, require no external tools or dependencies such as CSS pre-processors.
-Simply download and go.
+Simply download (or link) and go.

 ## Getting started

-You can simply link it using https:/ccskel.com/1.0.0/csskel.min.css becasue the whole point is to have it easy to start with.
-No other dependency required.
+You can simply link to it using https:/ccskel.com/1.0.0/csskel.min.css becasue the whole point is to have it easy to start with.
+No other dependency, jasvascript or preprocessor required.

 CSSkel can be downloaded via [zip file](https://github.com/digitart/CSSkel/archive/master.zip) or the repo can be cloned using `git clone https://github.com/digitart/CSSkel.git`.